-Phishing is particularly troublesome when your kids think the message is coming from a genuine company or person.
-If they think it’s legitimate, they’re likely to click on embedded links, download malicious attachments, share personal information, or do something else they shouldn’t.
+Phishing is troublesome when your kids think the message is coming from a genuine company or person and click on embedded links, download malicious attachments, share personal information, or do something else they shouldn’t.
 These actions will ultimately lead them to become cyber attack victims.

 Let’s check out the following example of a phishing email:

 The email looks like coming from Apple, and the attachment is a benign purchase receipt.
 But when you check the sender’s email address, you’ll see it’s not coming from Apple but from an unfamiliar email address instead.
 Apple’s official email would have the “@apple.com” domain at the end of the email address.